 A WUR STA that receives a protected WUR frame shall follow the rules in 12.5.4.6 (BIP reception) except that the STA shall:

-Use the appropriate integrity key associated to protected WUR frames, and associated state based on Key ID equal to 0.
+Use the appropriate integrity key associated to protected WUR frames (see 31.8 (Protected WUR frame)), and associated state based on Key ID equal to the current Key ID value.

-Perform replay protection on the received WUR frame as defined in 12.5.4.4 (BIP replay protection) except that the STA shall construct the IPN using a TBD method.
-The STA shall use a replay counter, RC, that is equal to TBD.
-If IPN is less than or equal to RC then the STA shall discard the WUR frame and increment its internal replay counter by 1.
+Perform replay protection on the received WUR frame as defined in 12.5.4.4 (BIP replay protection) except that the STA shall construct the IPN locally as defined in 31.8.3.2 (Construction of the IPN by a WUR STA).
+The STA shall use a replay counter, RC, that is equal to the IPN prior to any update due to the WUR frame.
+If IPN is less than or equal to RC then the STA shall discard the WUR frame and increment its internal dot11RSNAStatsCMACWURReplays counter by 1.

 Construct the AAD as defined in Figure 31-2 (AAD construction for WUR MPDUs).

-Extract and save the received MIC value from the FCS field of the WUR frame and compute a verifier over the concatenation of AAD and Frame Body field (if present).
+Extract and save the received MIC value from the FCS field of the WUR frame and compute a verifier over the concatenation of AAD, Frame Body field (if present) and the locally constructed IPN.
 If the result does not match the received MIC value, then the receiver shall discard the frame and increment its internal MIC error counter by 1.

-Update the RC for the integrity key associated to protected WUR frames identified by Key ID equal to 0 to the IPN.
+Update the RC for the integrity key associated to protected WUR frames identified by Key ID equal to the current Key ID value to the IPN.

+If the Common IPN field is equal to 1, update the local TSF timer as follows:

+The received partial TSF timestamp, obtained from the Sequence Number subfield of the TD Control field of the WUR Wake Up frame, is adjusted to consider the WUR STA’s delay as shown below:

+Create a temporary timestamp by concatenating the received partial TSF timestamp with 9 bits containing an implementation specific value that represents the assumed value of bit position 0 to 8 of temporal timestamp

+Add an amount equal to the receiving STA’s delay through its local PHY components plus the time since the first bit of the Partial TSF field was received at the MAC/PHY interface to the temporal timer

+The adjusted value of the received partial TSF timestamp is set as the value of bit position 9 to 16 of the temporal timestamp.

+If the most significant bit (MSB) of the adjusted value of the received partial TSF timestamp is not equal to the bit 16 of the local TSF timer then the value of bits 17 to 63 of the local TSF timer shall be adjusted to account for roll over as follows:

+The value shall be increased by one unit (modulo 247) if LT[9:16] > AT and LT[9:16] > AT + 27

+The value shall be decreased by one unit (modulo 247) if LT[9:16] < AT and LT[9:16] < AT – 27

+where AT is the adjusted value of the received partial TSF timestamp and LT[9:16] is the value of bits 9 to 16 of the local TSF timer

+The bits 9 to 16 of the STA’s local TSF timer shall be set to the adjusted value of the received partial TSF timestamp.

 31.8.3 Generation and construction of IPN for WUR frames